What to do with freeimages...

 Printed (Hi Res) - Use them full size in.

-- DTP projects, printed newsletters, presentations, leaflets and flyers.
+- Printed projects, newsletters, presentations, leaflets and flyers.

 - Unique and individual and letter heads, business cards and invitations.